 Charity Begins Abroad

-From joining a community project in Kenyato visiting a rebuilt school in Burma, getting involved with a local cause can transform your travels.
+From joining a community project in Kenyato visiting a rebuilt school in Myanmar, getting involved with a local cause can transform your travels.
 Terry and Ian tell their stories about recent trips, and give advice on how you can help

 "It was an opportunity to make a small difference."